erlangtoolbox/ebt/README.md

             ]}

 First configuration is modules.
 It assigns symbolical target 'compile' erlang module implementing this feature 'ebt_task_compile'.
-Targets defines dependancies.
+Targets defines dependencies.
 For instance before compile there should be some other targets performed.

 ## Profiles